OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 .. index:: Bazaar

+.. _`developer-requirements`:

 System Requirements
 ===================

-Working with OpenMDAO as a developer has some other system requirements in addition to those mentioned in the :ref:`System-Requirements` section of the *User Guide.*  These requirements are described below.
+Working with OpenMDAO as a developer has some system requirements in addition to those mentioned in the :ref:`System-Requirements` section of the *User Guide.*  These requirements are described below.